deltachat/deltachat-pages/en/download.md

 <img src="../assets/home/get-it-on-ios.png" alt="Download on Apple AppStore" width="200" style="float:right; filter: opacity(.3) grayscale(100%);" />

-iOS development has started but it nees more work until we can present a download here.
+iOS development has started but it needs more work until we can present a download here.
 [Contributors](contribute) welcome :)

 ## Linux